-The requirements for obtaining your Oregon dealer license are set by the Oregon Revised Statute 822.005 and 822.015.
+The requirements for obtaining your Oregon auto dealer license are set by the Oregon Revised Statute 822.005 and 822.015.

 - Proof of business entity and name

-- Business location documents – approvals
+- Business location documents

 - Dealer history of the main applicant

-- $40,000 auto dealer bond for standard licenses and $2,000 bond for special licenses
+- $40,000 auto dealer surety bond for standard licenses and $2,000 bond for special licenses

 - Liability insurance certificate

-- Education certificate from a DMV-approved provider
+- Dealer education certificate from DMV-approved education providers

 - Payment of relevant fees